-Management believes that this concentration of credit risk is mitigated as these customers have long standing relationships with the related entities.
 The establishment also seeks to limit its credit risk with respect to customers by setting credit limits for individual customers, monitoring outstanding receivables and the terms of realization with the customers being letter of credit where available.
 In this way, the customer balances are secured and considered good and recoverable by the management.

-There are no significant concentrations of credit risk from receivables outside the industry in which the company operates.
+There are no significant concentrations of credit risk from receivables outside the industry in which the establishment operates.